fbpx

 About ADF

 The American Dance Festival – held in Durham, North Carolina – is an international dance festival that attracts students, faculty, performers, and choreographers from around the world.
 The studios and administrative offices are spread across Duke University’s East Campus.
-Performances by visiting dance companies occur in Reynolds Industries Theater on Duke University’s West Campus, the Rubenstein Arts Center and Page Auditorium on Duke University, Durham Performing Arts Center, and various local venues.
+Performances by visiting dance companies occur in Reynolds Industries Theater, the Rubenstein Arts Center, and Page Auditorium at Duke University as well as various other local venues.
 Learn more about Downtown Durham here!